Paul Kelly (criminal): Five Points Gang

-Offering his services to Tammany Hall politician "Big" Tim Sullivan, Kelly was alleged to have used his gang to help elect Tom Foley against Tammany Hall incumbent Paddy Divver.
+Offering his services to Tammany Hall politician "Big" Tim Sullivan, Kelly was alleged to have used his gang to help elect challenger Tom Foley against Tammany Hall incumbent Paddy Divver.
 The latter was a local saloon owner campaigning to keep the red-light districts out of the Fourth Ward during the 1901 Second Assembly District primary elections.
 On the day of the primary on September 17, Kelly's gang of over 1,500 men assaulted Divver supporters, blocked polling booths, and committed numerous acts of voter fraud to win the election for Foley.
 Some voted several times during the day; one gang member claimed that "I got in 53 votes."

-Foley was the challenger, not the incumbent.
-The Second District already had numerous houses of prostitution as Divver, a judge and longtime Tammany leader had to know.
+The Second District already had numerous houses of prostitution which Divver, a judge and longtime Tammany leader must have known about.
 Divver was reported to have drawn a pistol on a personal enemy.
 Kelly later gained control of the vice districts of the Fourth and Sixth Wards, including prostitution, and controlled a virtual criminal monopoly in the Five Points.

 In 1903 Kelly was arrested for assault and robbery and served nine months in jail.
 On release, Kelly formed the Paul Kelly Association, an athletic club which he used to recruit younger men for his criminal organization.
 The headquarters were located at 24 Stanton Street.

 He soon opened the New Brighton Athletic Club, a two-story cafe and dance hall at 57 Great Jones Street (between Lafayette and Bowery).
 Kelly charmed socialites and other prominent citizens who frequented his club.
-Always well dressed, Kelly spoke French, Italian, and Spanish fluently, and appreciated fine art and classical music.
+Always well dressed, Kelly spoke Italian, French and Spanish fluently, and appreciated fine art and classical music.
 His educated and sophisticated persona impressed many of New York's elite.
 During that time, Kelly's organization expanded into other parts of Manhattan and parts of New Jersey.
 Some of his top gunmen, such as "Kid Twist" Max Zwerbach and Richie Fitzpatrick, became alienated, defecting to the Eastman Gang, where they struggled for power after Eastman was sent to prison.
 Others, such as Johnny Spanish, went out on their own.